 Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

-Hodgkin disease is a lymphoma, a cancer of the lymphatic system.
-Hodgkin disease and non-Hodgkin lymphoma are the two types of lymphomas.
-Hodgkin disease is distinguished by the presence of large abnormal cells, called Reed-Sternberg cells.
+Lymphoma is a cancer of the lymphatic system.
+Hodgkin disease (HD) and non-Hodgkin lymphoma are the two types of lymphomas.
+HD also called Hodgkin lymphoma is distinguished by the presence of large abnormal cells, called Reed-Sternberg cells.
 The disease is less common than non-Hodgkin lymphoma.

-Hodgkin disease is considered one of the most curable forms of cancer, especially if it is diagnosed and treated early.
-Five-year survival rates for people diagnosed with stage I or stage II Hodgkin disease are 90 to 95%.
-Many people with late-stage Hodgkin disease also have good odds for survival.
+HD is considered one of the most curable forms of cancer, especially if it is diagnosed and treated early.
+Five-year survival rates for people diagnosed with stage I or stage II HD are 85% to 90%.
+Many people with late-stage HD also have good odds for survival.

-Hodgkin disease occurs most often in people ages 15 to 40 (especially in their 20s), and in people over age 55.
-About 10 to 15% of Hodgkin disease cases are diagnosed in children and teenagers.
+HD occurs most often in people ages 15 to 40 (especially in their 20s), and in people over age 55.
+About 10% to 15% of HD cases are diagnosed in children and teenagers.
 It is slightly more common in males than in females.

-Certain types of viral infections may increase the risk of Hodgkin disease.
+Certain types of viral infections may increase the risk for HD.
 Infectious mononucleosis, which is caused by the Epstein-Barr virus, is associated with increased risk as is infection with the human immunodeficiency virus (HIV).

-Chemotherapy and radiation are the main treatments for Hodgkin disease.
+Chemotherapy and radiation are the main treatments for HD.
 People who have relapsed may be treated with autologous stem cell transplantation, a procedure which uses the person's own blood cells.

 Preventing Infection after Cancer Treatment

 Both chemotherapy and stem cell transplants increase the risk for serious infections.
 People who undergo these procedures must take precautions to avoid exposure to germs.
-Ways to prevent infection include:
+Ways to prevent infections include:

-Hodgkin disease is a type of lymphoma.
+Hodgkin disease (HD) is a type of lymphoma.
 Lymphomas are cancers of the lymphatic system.
-They are generally subdivided into two groups: Hodgkin disease (HD) and non-Hodgkin lymphoma (NHL).
-Hodgkin disease is also called Hodgkin lymphoma.
+They are generally subdivided into two groups: HD and non-Hodgkin lymphoma (NHL).
+HD is also called Hodgkin lymphoma.

 The lymphatic system filters fluid from around cells.
 It is an important part of the immune system.
 When people talk about swollen glands in the neck, they are usually referring to enlarged lymph nodes.
-Common areas where lymph nodes can be easily felt, especially if enlarged, are: the groin, armpits (axilla), above the clavicle (supraclavicular), in the neck (cervical), and the back of the head just above hairline (occipital).
+Common areas where lymph nodes can be easily felt, especially if enlarged, are: the groin (femoral or inguinal), armpits (axillary), above the clavicle (supraclavicular), in the neck (cervical), and the back of the head just above hairline (occipital).

-Hodgkin disease is marked by the presence of abnormal large cells called Reed-Sternberg cells.
+HD is marked by the presence of abnormal large cells called Reed-Sternberg cells.
 Reed-Sternberg cells are derived from B cell lymphocytes (white blood cells).
-Reed-Sternberg cells are specific to Hodgkin disease.
+Reed-Sternberg cells are specific to HD.
 They are not found in non-Hodgkin lymphoma.

-Classical Hodgkin Lymphoma: Classical Hodgkin lymphoma accounts for about 95% of Hodgkin disease cases.
+Classical Hodgkin lymphoma accounts for about 92% to 97% of HD cases.
 It has four major subtypes:

-Nodular Lymphocyte-Predominant Hodgkin Disease: Nodular lymphocyte-predominant Hodgkin disease occurs in about 5% of cases.
+Nodular lymphocyte-predominant HD occurs in about 3% to 8% of cases.
 It is distinct from classical Hodgkin lymphoma.
-The cells look like and are referred to as "popcorn" cells, which are variants of Reed-Sternberg cells.
+The cells look alike and are referred to as "popcorn" cells, which are variants of Reed-Sternberg cells.
 This type of HD typically affects younger people and usually originates in the neck lymph nodes.
 It is sometimes confused with non-Hodgkin lymphoma (NHL).
-In fact, there is a 3 to 5% risk that nodular lymphocyte-predominant Hodgkin disease can transform into diffuse large B-cell NHL.
+In fact, there is a 3% to 5% risk that nodular lymphocyte-predominant HD can transform into diffuse large B-cell NHL.